MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovered-apps-api-graph.md

 ms.topic: how-to #Don't change ms.date: 06/24/2024

-#customer intent: As a security engieeer, I want to work with discovered apps via API so that I can customize and automate the Microsoft Defender for Cloud Apps **Discovered apps** page functionality.
+#customer intent: As a security engineer, I want to work with discovered apps via API so that I can customize and automate the Microsoft Defender for Cloud Apps **Discovered apps** page functionality.

 ---